Paolo-Beci/pyinstaller-all-os-gh-action/README.md

 ## :interrobang: How to use
 ### Create the correct directory structure
-Create on the root directory a folder called '.github' and inside it another folder called 'workflows'.
-Inside the 'workflows' folder create a file called 'build.yml' with the content you can find on this repository.
+Create on the root directory a folder called `.github` and inside it another folder called `workflows`.
+Inside the `workflows` folder create a file called `build.yml` with the content you can find on this repository.
 ```bash
 mkdir -p .github/workflows/
 touch .github/workflows/build.yml